 As humanity adapts to a rapidly growing population, transformative technological advances, and a constantly changing climate, our need for readily accessible and cleaner energy increases daily.
 Advances in renewable energy sources are making headway yet are currently unable to provide Earth’s population of billions with the necessary amounts of on-demand power.
 While these technologies develop further, unconventional resources show promising potential to power the globe into a new era.

-2. Horizontal Drilling and Hydraulic Fracturing
+2. The United States Shale Revolution: Horizontal Drilling and Hydraulic Fracturing

 2.1 Horizontal Drilling

 A typical oil, gas, or water well is drilled vertically to reach the reservoir that contains a resource.
-Economically producing oil and natural gas from coalbeds, sandstone, and shale formations requires technology that takes into consideration the most effective methods of production.
+Economically producing oil and natural gas from coalbeds, sandstone, and shale formations require technology that takes into consideration the most effective methods of production.
 This type of drilling is less disruptive to the environment and allows for the drilling of multiple directional boreholes from a single well pad, exposing a greater area to hydraulic fracturing.

 Drilling non-vertical wells for oil, gas, and water began earnestly in the 1930s.
 Surveying the progress of a wellbore proved a difficult task, as taking the three critical measures of depth, inclination, and magnetic azimuth at the point, are necessary for precise directional drilling.
 A handful of crucial developments made the process of directional drilling substantially more accurate and efficient in the 1970s.